bencollins96/MDM3Project3/README.md

 Also i think splitting up the data by loop id is a good idea...

 4) The important bit! gotta make some features....
-DTW seems promising, but it is pairwise... that makes it a bit more difficult to use things like KNN to cluster data? maybe we need other metrics like area under curve, number of peaks, length of signal, max signal, Frequencies (susceptible to leakage though gotta be clever), ARMA, AR, least squares, F test with arima?????  etc etc This needs to be an area of research.
+DTW seems promising, but it is pairwise (and is it symmetric? cause it takes   a   bloody long time)... that makes it a bit more.
+Looks like lots of difference between sensors either because of speed or just being shitty sensors. might make it hard.
+LCSS?
+Longest common subsequence difficult to use things like KNN to cluster data? maybe we need other metrics like area under curve, number of peaks, length of signal, max signal, Frequencies (susceptible to leakage though gotta be clever), ARMA, AR, least squares, F test with arima?????  etc etc This needs to be an area of research.
 How do people measure similarity between time series?
 DTW accounts for time stretching but not scaling due to speed, i think.